Thomas Boulsover

-Thomas Boulsover (1705 – 9 September 1788), was a Sheffield cutler who is best remembered as the inventor of Sheffield Plate.
+Thomas Boulsover (1705 – 9 September 1788), was an English Sheffield cutler who invented Sheffield Plate.
 He made his fortune manufacturing various items, but especially buttons using the process, he later diversified into making cast steel and saws.

 Early years and apprenticeship

 Boulsover was born in Longley, which was then a remote hamlet between the town of Sheffield and the village of Ecclesfield, He was the son of Samuel Boulsover, a farmer and cutler and Margaret Brownell of Hathersage, being baptised at Ecclesfield church on 18 October 1705.
 He began his apprenticeship to learn the trade of cutler in 1718, being apprenticed to Joseph Fletcher, a native of Wirksworth in Derbyshire who had established himself as a cutler in Sheffield.
 Fletcher was a Presbyterian and the young Boulsover would have been brought up with the same religious views as it was expected that an apprentice would join his master and family in their manner of worship.
 Thomas Boulsover's apprenticeship was completed in 1726 and he was granted the freedom of the Company of Cutlers in Hallamshire on 26 November of that year, the act being recorded in the Freedoms Book at the Cutlers' Hall.
 As was traditional Boulsover was also awarded his own trademark and this was registered in the Mark Book.